The documentation below provides a description of each data variable in the NMDOT crash database. The database consists

 - The occupant-level file contains one record for each person involved in a crash.

 - The form and manual used by New Mexico law enforcement agencies to report traffic crashes.
-These documents includes code sheets defining the codes used on the form.
+These documents include code sheets defining the codes used on the form.